-Status: The House version had previously passed the full House floor, while on Thursday, the Senate version passed unanimously out of the Senate Rules Committee and now heads to the Senate floor for a final vote.
+Status: The House version had previously passed the full House floor, while on Thursday, the Senate version has been scheduled for a final Senate floor vote next week.

 4. Lewd or Lascivious Grooming Act (Rep. Yarkosky/Sen. Martin) HB 1135/SB 1238